maprice/PointA/README.md

   - BugSense
   - BugSnag
   - Crittercism

+* Billing
+  - Google Play
+  - Amazon Market

-##Instructions on Setting up PointA Library
+##Instructions: Setting up the PointA Library

-1. Clone the PointA Library to the local machine and add PointA as a submodule to their main project
+1. Clone the PointA Library from our GitHub to your local machine and add PointA as a submodule to your main project
-2. Link PointA as a library to their application on Android
+2. Link PointA as a library to your application in your IDE
-3. Download and install the eclipse plugin
+3. Download and install the Cclipse plugin
-4. Run the plugin, which will bring up a GUI and configure the services(e.g. service providers and priorities)
+4. Run the plugin, which will allow you to configure your chosen services and providers
-5. Click save, the plugin will automatically download the necessarily files and take care all dependencies for the services
+5. Click save - the plugin will automatically update the classpath and AndroidManifest as well as download jar files
-6. The service function calls are now available to the users through the PointA Library
+6. The service function calls are now available through the PointA library

 ##Architecture of the PointA Project